Welcome to today's edition of the Rush 24-7 podcast.

 Well, where did you hear it?

-I said, Well, I don't know, but I've heard it.
+I said, well, I don't know.

-I re I wouldn't say it.
+I wouldn't say it.

-Well, I thought you were predicting well, I am predicting it based on the fact that I heard it.
+Well, I am predicting it based on the fact that I heard it.

 I think I actually heard it from somebody.

-It was in a in a news story out in Southern California, and Obama's out in Palm Springs one weekend, and stories about he's house hunting out there for his post-presidential mansion or whatever.
+Obama's out in Palm Springs one weekend and stories about he's house hunting out there for his post-presidential mansion or whatever.

-And in the in the story, somebody involved in the search for a piece of property mentioned the fact that Obama was going to be staying in Washington in the uh immediate days after it was just a throwaway line, and I started putting things together.
+And in the story, somebody involved in the search for a piece of property mentioned the fact that Obama was going to be staying in Washington in the immediate days after it was just a throwaway line.

-Saying, no, no, of course he's going.
+I said, no, no, of course he's going.

 No, absolutely he's going to, particularly if the Republican candidate ends up being elected.

-He said, hey, Rush, just an FYI.
+He said, he rushed just an FYI.

-I I've never heard him say that.
+I've never heard him say that.

-But last night, I was at the White House Correspondence Dinner, and he said explicitly that he is staying in Washington after his term.
+But last night, I was at the White House correspondence dinner and he said explicitly that he is staying in Washington after his term.

-But he said that he's going to be in DC for two years.
+But he said that he's going to be in D.C. for two years.

 Damn right.